IgorKondratowicz/calculator/README.md

-# Simple calculator using Tkinter module written in python
+# Simple calculator using Tkinter